Sharoun-Madoya/Elm_Practice/README.md

 This adds these dependencies into your elm.json file, making these packages available in your project.
 That will let you say import Http and use functions like Http.get in your programs.

+Install elm-test and elm-format by running npm install -g elm-test elm-format in a terminal (Optional) Install elm-review via npm install -g elm-review in a terminal and enable it in your settings